 forget korsace, donatella just served up classic versace

-If anyone wondered just what a Capri Holdings Ltd-owned Versace would look like following the $2 billion acquisition, Donatella Versace used her autumn/winter 19 men’s show to provide an emphatic answer by drawing a line under her Milan-based house signatures.
+If anyone wondered just what a Michael Kors Holdings Limited-owned Versace would look like following the $2 billion acquisition, Donatella Versace used her autumn/winter 19 men’s show to provide an emphatic answer by drawing a line under her Milan-based house signatures.
 As sharp tailored suits with safety pin details walked next to see-through plastic pants and bondage-printed silk shirts soundtracked by the echoes of RuPaul proclaiming “Shantay, you stay.
 Sashay away,” she was reflecting on gender fluidity, encouraging a shape-shifting masculinity that pushes boundaries and the message with

 “In the 90s there was such a specific idea of a man but, since then, fashion has evolved dramatically and today one cannot define men in just that same, clear way,” Donatella mused in her show notes.
 “Everything has changed, and today’s society allows everyone a greater freedom to express themselves with their clothes as well as with their actions,” she continued.
 So as the collection reminded us of houses codes, it also continued conversations around gender that recent fashion weeks have delved ever deeper into.

 For Versace, the answer lies in empowering people to explore and express the various aspects of their character through their style choices.
 “What I wanted to show in this collection are the different facets of a man, who, like everyone, dresses according to the occasion and has gained the courage that he didn’t have before.
 If I had to find a word that defines today’s men, it would be daring.”
 From the wipe-clean transparent macs to the tailoring finished with flashes of neon marabou and the baroque printed tracksuits, it was Versace, not Korsace.